KellyLFrear/KellyLFrear/README.md

 # 💫 About Me:
 ❥ Computer Science Student ଘ(੭ ᐛ )♡<br>❥ Finishing B.S.
-In Computer Science With A Minor In Data Science<br>❥ Interested In Game Development & Front End Development
+In Computer Science With A Minor In Data Science In Spring 2026 :)<br>❥ Interested In Game Development & Front End Development

 ## 🌐 Socials: